 Neither bed bugs nor dust mites transmit diseases to people.
 However, they can cause a number of serious health problems to people with allergies.

-You should also avoid dust and dust mites if you are pregnant because a study shows that if dust mite remnants get into the mother's organism they may reach the baby and increase the risk of the baby developing an allergy.
+You should also avoid dust and dust mites especially if you are pregnant.
+A study shows that if dust mite remnants get into the mother's organism they may reach the baby and increase the risk of the baby developing an allergy.

 The symptoms can be mild to severe.
 If the symptoms are mild and go on for more than a week, visit your doctor to determine if it is a dust mite allergy or a regular cold.

 Mild Symptoms of Dust Mite Allergy